MarkusBauer/saarctf-servers/playbook.md

 2. Git clone all repos with checker scripts to a folder in `/home/saarctf/checkers`, use user account "saarctf" for that.
 3. Add the service to the `services` table using `/root/postgres-psql.sh`.
 See `services.sql` in the configuration repo.
 4. Check that the service is recognized in the control panel.
-5. Add all service to `/etc/ports.conf` on the VPN server,so that their traffic will be monitored and accounted.
+5. Add all service to `/root/ports.conf` on the VPN server, so that their traffic will be monitored and accounted.

 #### Synchronize teams